ReactiveX/reactivex.github.io/documentation/subject.markdown

 <p>
  There are four varieties of <code>Subject</code> that are designed for particular use cases.
-Not all of these are available in all implementations, and some implementations use other naming conventions (for example, in RxScala, what is called a &ldquo;PublishSubject&rdquo; here is known simply as a &ldquo;Subject&rdquo;).:
+Not all of these are available in all implementations, and some implementations use other naming conventions (for example, in RxScala, what is called a “PublishSubject” here is known simply as a “Subject”):
 </p>
 <h3>AsyncSubject</h3>
 <figure>